UBC-biol525D/UBC-biol525D.github.io/Topic_1/readme.md

 server.
 The steps are meant to be done in sequence and should take about 15 minutes to complete once the software above is installed.

-**NOTE, WE ARE NOT USING SSH-KEYS FOR THE WORKSHOP THIS YEAR - PROCEED TO "Testing"** Configuration steps, in sequence :
+**NOTE, WE ARE NOT USING SSH-KEYS FOR THE WORKSHOP THIS YEAR - UNLESS YOU ARE USING PUTTY PROCEED TO "Testing it all"**

+Configuration steps, in sequence :

 1. Generate a key for authenticating to your assigned server.
 Follow steps in [Generate A Key](./generate_a_key).